shakes76/PatternAnalysis-2023/README.md

 We demonstrate the usage of semi-supervised node classification using the Facebook large page-page network dataset[^2].
 A processed dataset[^3] was used instead to train the model.
 The dataset consists of 128-dimension feature vector, a (n,2) edge list and the node's label.
 The dataset was split into training (0.7), validation (0.2) and testing (0.1).
-Training set had the majority of the dataset to ensure the model had sufficcient data to train to reduce potential bias.
+Training set had the majority of the dataset to ensure the model had sufficient data to train to reduce potential bias.
 Then validation had 0.2 to capture the overall performance of the model.
 Testing had the smallest size to capture the model's performance on unseen data.